jreypo/jreypo.github.io/_posts/2021-07-09-a-look-into-cbl-mariner-microsoft-internal-linux-distribution.md

 ### Security by default

 CBL-Mariner follows the secure-by-default principle, most aspects of the OS have been built with an emphasis on security.
-It comes with a hardened kernel, signed updates, ASLR, compiler-based hardening and tamper-resistant logs amongst mamy features.
+It comes with a hardened kernel, signed updates, ASLR, compiler-based hardening and tamper-resistant logs amongst many features.

 All Mariner security features are listed in [CBL-Mariner's GitHub repositry](https://github.com/microsoft/CBL-Mariner/blob/1.0/toolkit/docs/security/security-features.md).